mattiasotgia/Lab_C03/README.md

 ## Usage

-This repo should be manteined up-to-date with latest experiments and data.
+This repo should be maintained up-to-date with latest experiments and data.

 There is a `./esperienza_#__<title>` folder for each one lab. experience.
 Those are then divided as described in README for each sub-directory.